Demonbruster/kafka-nodejs/README.md

-## Sending notification in real time with help of Kafka
+## Sending notification in real time with the help of Kafka

 ### Setup in your local
 - Make sure you have install docker in your machine